NinerBull/tRP3_RPNameInQuests/README.md

 ## Configuration
-Once installed, a new tab will be added into Total RP 3's Config Window.
+Once installed, a new section will be added into Total RP 3's Config Window.
 You can access it via one of the following:

 * From TRP3's config window, under 'Settings' > 'Quest Text'.